 While designing new homes is my passion, making homeowner’s dreams come true within decades-old structures and demanding zoning codes of the North Shore is among the most inventive and rewarding delights of my architectural practice.
 Among my laundry list of possible alternatives, I always look for and often find solutions is the space above the garage that promise win-win, cost effective solutions.
+For first time casino online games player just visit for www.canadascasino.ca/playtech-casinos some information and help.

 A Northbrook couple dreamed of an expansive indoor pool lounge and entertaining space to enhance their pool time enjoyment on hot summer days.
 An old 2-car attached garage with its odd collection of four add-on sheds offered the necessary footprint but was built across property lines, and in some areas, without foundations.
 Above a garage, party room and bath my design inclu